dair-ai/ML-Course-Notes/README.md

-# 🎓 ML Course Notes
+# 🎓 Machine Learning Course / Lecture Notes
-A place to collaborate and share course notes on all topics related to machine learning, NLP, and AI.
+A place to collaborate and share lecture course notes on all topics related to machine learning, NLP, and AI.

 `WIP` denotes work in progress